tumBAIS/dynamicNeighborhoodConstruction/README.md

 `MappingFunctions`: Contains DNC.py, the main contribution of this project and the benchmarks we compare it against:
 * knn.py: k-nearest neighbor (knn)
 * ActionRepresentation.py: Learned Action Representations (LAR)
-* MinMax is obtained by setting k=0 in DNC.py
+* MinMax is obtained by setting --cooling to 0 in the parser file

 `RL_Algorithms`: